C-Sparrow/Tartana/doc/main/running.md

 `* * * * * /path/to/php /path/to/tartana/cli/app.php default`

 This is needed because of the long running proceses which are downloading the files or extracting them.
 If they would be triggered during a web request, the process would die.
-For better security point your virtual host to the web folder og Tartana.
+For better security, point your virtual host to the web folder of Tartana.